Press for Saint Lucy Books

 Read full article here.

-• Review of City of Incurable Women by Sarah Rose Sharp for Hyperallergic.
+Review of Laura Larson's 'City of Incurable Women' by Sarah Rose Sharp for Hyperallergic.

 In City of Incurable Women, photographer Laura Larson attempts an experiment of her own — one concerned with radical empathy.
 Equal parts research, prose, photographic intervention, and movement study, Larson intersperses poetic reflections and contemporary photography with found images and historic documents, in an attempt to bridge the lived experience of women, through time, within and without the institution.